-Welcome to the Wallace and Area Museum’s Heritage and Country Gardens.
+Welcome to the Wallace and Area Museum Heritage and Country Gardens

-John Kennedy, the Wallace and Area Museum’s benefactor, was fond of his gardens and grounds.
-Many of his original plants and trees can still be found in the largest of the Museum’s garden areas.
+John Kennedy, the Wallace and Area Museum’s benefactor, was fond of the museum property gardens and grounds.
+Many of his original plants and trees can still be found in the largest of the museum’s garden areas.

-In 1993, when the Wallace and Area Museum Society assumed protection of the property, many enthusiastic and hardworking people have either been employed or have volunteered to keep the grounds and garden areas with their unique varietals in prosperous and healthy condition.
+The written history of our gardens is a work in progress, with still more documents and interviews to gather.
+In 1990, when the Wallace and Area Museum Society assumed protection of the property, many enthusiastic and hardworking people have either been employed or have volunteered to keep the grounds and garden areas, with their unique varietals, in prosperous and healthy condition.

-Thanks to the generosity and assistance of friends of the Museum and local garden lovers, other heritage varieties have been donated and put in place.
-The result is an enhanced seasonal display, with a riot of color that brightens the grounds and flag stone path ways from spring until late fall.
+In the 1920s transplants were shared among gardeners.
+Locals would mail away for seeds such as petunia seeds.
+At one time there were packets of seeds stored here at the museum.
+The village gave plants to the museum and the museum shared plants with the village.
+Thanks to the generosity and assistance of friends of the museum and local garden lovers, other heritage varieties have been donated over time and put in place.
+The result is an enhanced seasonal display, with a riot of color that brightens the grounds and flag stone pathways from spring until late fall.

 The shade garden is located under the large ash tree across from the main entrance to the Museum.
 We are in the process of establishing many shade tolerant ornamentals in this area.
 Look for several types of hostas, as well as some unusual native plants, including bloodroot, native sedum, and May Apple.

-The largest of the gardens has four main sections:
+The largest of the gardens has four main sections.
+We suggest a self-guided tour, as follows:

 The perennial garden is designed to provide a constantly changing palette of colors throughout the growing season.